A comprehensive guide on strategic portfolio management

 • In 2024, most digital businesses (80%) will incorporate SPM and execution technologies and implement new frameworks and standards to achieve desired results.

 Strategic portfolio management requires understanding the organization’s strategy, value drivers, and change initiatives.
-It is also based on an understanding of industry trends and competitive pressures.
+It also involves understanding industry trends and competitive pressures.

-Strategic portfolio management (SPM) provides valuable insights that can help simplify the process of making tough decisions and putting them into action.
-People with a broader perspective of organizations understand that balancing competing needs can be challenging, keeping overarching objectives focused and efficiently executing plans on the ground.
+Strategic portfolio management (SPM) provides valuable insights that simplify decision-making and execution.
+Those with a broad organizational perspective understand that balancing competing needs is challenging, but it keeps overarching objectives focused and plans efficiently executed.

-Strategic portfolio management is the solution for this situation.
+Strategic portfolio management is the solution for this challenge.
 It allows organizations to identify their most valuable initiatives and determine the best path for achieving desired outcomes.
-This approach incorporates various techniques, including portfolio analysis, value-based decision-making, integrated risk management, and scenario planning.
+This approach incorporates techniques like portfolio analysis, value-based decision-making, integrated risk management, and scenario planning.

-Ultimately, organizations can effectively align their resources and capabilities through strategic portfolio management to maximize value delivery and increase overall organizational performance.
+Ultimately, strategic portfolio management enables organizations to align resources and capabilities effectively to maximize value delivery and enhance overall performance.
 By leveraging this approach, organizations can make informed decisions to improve outcomes.

-This article provides a comprehensive overview of strategic portfolio management, the key elements included in this approach, and how it can be leveraged to improve organizational performance.
+This article provides a comprehensive overview of strategic portfolio management, its key elements, and how it can be leveraged to improve organizational performance.

 What is strategic portfolio management?